CVUUS Worship

 Native Moons and Natural Mindfulness Group

-This new small group ministry started by Liam and Mike Greenwood in 2020 aims at celebrating the Abenaki and Iroquois lunar cycle.
-We are an informal group who began by reading chapters of Braiding Sweetgrass by Robin Wall Kimmerer and held discussions to share our reflective writings on these chapters over Zoom.
+This small group ministry started by Liam and Mike Greenwood in 2020 aimed at celebrating the Abenaki and Iroquois lunar cycle.
+They were an informal group who began by reading chapters of Braiding Sweetgrass by Robin Wall Kimmerer and held discussions to share our reflective writings on these chapters over Zoom.
 We also offered some outdoor activities.
-This group is open to anyone, and you are free to drop in.
-Please email liambattjes@gmail.com if you are going to join us for a Zoom or an in person event so that if weather changes or something becomes uncertain, we will know who to contact.
+This group was open to anyone.

-Zooming on the Full Moon (although in-person clustering is smiled upon).
-The Native Moons Book Group has chosen to learn about Abenaki history more deeply and more intimately.
-We will be meeting with Aunt Sarah, Woman of the Dawnland.
+Zooming on the Full Moon (although in-person clustering was smiled upon).
+The Native Moons Book Group learned about Abenaki history more deeply and more intimately.
+They discussed Aunt Sarah, Woman of the Dawnland.
 This biography by Trudy Ann Parker is of Trudy’s great aunt Sarah, who lived to be 108 years old.
 Her journey from the 1820’s to the 1930’s within the State of Vermont is a slow loss of indigenous culture and rights, and a complex relationship with the dominant settler culture.